 I was looking up and saying, “I believe that there is God but how can I know if I can be saved?
 Am I going to heaven?”
 And the tract says, “Find out inside.”
 I said, “Why not!”
 Took that tract, opened it up.
 1st page, checklist of things to do.
 Things like - go to church, read your Bible, obey the 10 Commandments, give money to the offering bag, don't sin so much.

 And it asked me to tick or the reader to tick whichever box you think will correspond to what you need to do, in order to qualify for heaven.
 I ticked everything, go to church, read the Bible, sin less, obey the 10 commandments except give offering to the offering bag.
 I know that one is a trick question, you don't buy your way to heaven.

-But I thought, “Hey, I think I've gotten all the answers, must be all these good stuff that I should do all right.”
+But I thought, “Hey, I think I've gotten all the answer, must be all these good stuff that I should do all right.”
 Then it turns to page 3 that gives you the answer.
-And then I saw that all the answers there, tell me doing good, reading the Bible, obeying the 10 commandments, sinning less will not get you to heaven.
+And then I saw that all the answers there, tell me, doing good, reading a Bible, obeying the 10 commandments, sinning less will not get you to heaven.

 I got a shock of my life!
 First time, I first, I failed my test so badly, almost 0%.
 But then I realized why, because the fourth page tells us, from the verses of the Bible that our works, our so-called righteousness are like filthy rags before a most Holy God.

 We are not saved because we can do good things.
 We are not saved because we were ever do good things.
 We are saved purely because of the finished work of Jesus Christ.
 And you need, I need to humble myself like a beggar that says, “God, there is really nothing I can do but I know and I understand that Jesus, Your Son has done everything.”